ghc-proposals/ghc-proposals/new-proposal.rst

 Proposed Change Specification
 -----------------------------

 Every major release of GHC shall categorize its supported language extensions into two groups: **Experimental** and **Stable**.
 The user manual will clearly state the status and, for stable extensions, since when it is considered stable.
+Initially, all language extensions are considered **experimental**.

 The rules for changes to a language extensions are then as follows: